Jibei Wusheng Temple

 吉貝武聖殿

-The Wusheng Temple, located at the center of the settlement, is the earliest temple in Jibei.
-It is a two-story building dedicated to the main deity, Wenheng Shengdi, also known as Guan Yu or Lord Guan.
-The nearby Guanyin Temple serves as another center of faith for the villagers.
-Legend has it that over a hundred years ago, a red light appeared on the eastern sea surface of Jibei, and the villagers discovered a golden statue of Guanyin.
-They brought it back and initially enshrined it in the Wusheng Temple, and later raised funds to build the current Guanyin Temple.
-Since then, Jibei has become even more prosperous.
+The Wusheng Temple at the center of the village is the earliest temple in Jibei.
+It is a two-story building dedicated to the main deity, Wenchang Wang, also known as Guan Gong or Guansheng Dijun.
+The nearby Guanyin Temple, along with the Wusheng Temple, serves as a center of faith for the villagers.
+Legend has it that over a hundred years ago, a red light appeared over the eastern sea of Jibei, and the villagers discovered a golden statue of Guanyin at the site.
+They brought it back and first enshrined it in the Wusheng Temple, and later raised funds to construct the current Guanyin Temple, after which Jibei became even more prosperous.

 Address:Wusheng Temple, Baisha Township, Penghu County